deakin-launchpad/shoutV2-owner-portal/README.md

 ## Configuration

 The basic configuration of the application is defined in JSON files.
 In the future, these files can be used to define application configuration during development.
-The sample config files are already created with basic configuration to start with.
+The config files are already created with basic configuration to start with.
 - Dev Mode
     1. File location: `src/configurations/devMode.json`.
     2. The Dev mode button allows users to login into an application without entering login credentials.
 Instead, they can be configured by updating `user & password` keys and will be auto-filled for quick login.
 This will only work when the application is connected to a server and the user already is registered inside the database.